kyrgyz-nlp/kloop-corpus/README.md

 -   To run the crawler
     `python manage.py crawl`

+## Changelog
+-   Sep, 08 2024: re-crawled from the beginning to update all_texts.txt.zip because the articles didn't contain valuable metadata.

 ## TODO

 -   [x] Introduce `--start-year=2020` kind of args to the crawler
+-   [ ] Extract metadata using NER models or LLM
+-   [ ] Remove whitespaces and remove empty articles
 -   [ ] Push the current version of the corpus to Hugging Face
 -   [ ] Introduce --start-from='2020-04' kind of args to the crawler
 -   [ ] Introduce upsert logic: if the article is not in the DB, then crawl and save
--   [ ] Remove extra whitespaces from the articles
 -   [ ] Add webpages with basic corpus statistics: `frequency dictionary`, `most frequent n-grams` etc.